 Step 3: Pack with Goodness

-Next, create a stunning gift presentation by adding colorful tissue paper and stuffing with gifts, like this precious American Greetings plush holiday teddy bear and handful of fun-sized Peanut M&Ms for my friend’s little girl.
+Next, create a stunning gift presentation by adding colorful tissue paper and stuffing with gifts, like this precious American Greetings plush holiday teddy bear for my BFF’s little girl.

 Step 4: Add Color